-California requires a person who promotes, produces, sponsors, operates, or otherwise organizes a gun show (“producer”) to obtain a Certificate of Eligibility from the California Department of Justice (“DOJ”), which requires a background check.4 California also requires the producer to, among other things:
+California law requires a person who promotes, produces, sponsors, operates, or otherwise organizes a gun show (“producer”) to obtain a Certificate of Eligibility from the California Department of Justice (“DOJ”), which requires a background check.5 California also requires the producer to, among other things:

-• Certify that he or she is familiar with the California laws governing gun shows;5
+• Certify that they are familiar with the California laws governing gun shows;6

-• Provide an annual list of the gun shows or events the applicant plans to produce, including the date, time, and location of the gun shows or events;7
+• Provide an annual list of the gun shows or events the applicant plans to produce, including the date, time, and location of the gun shows or events;8

 • Working with the facility manager, prepare an annual event and security plan and schedule to be submitted to DOJ and the local law enforcement agency.
 The event and security plan must include, among other things: